 The Forma brand was launched in 1999 and is now one of the largest dedicated moto boot brands in the world.
 Thanks to its in-house R&D and continuous technical development, Forma has been able to offer an extensive product collection for all riders.
 Only the highest quality build standards have ensured Forma become a much respected and loved footwear brand in motorcycling.

 Forma is distributed worldwide and the entire collection is developed in Italy and produced exclusively in Europe.
 Today Forma is recognized as a hard working, highly innovative and safety focused company.
 Based in Treviso Italy, Forma is surrounded by generations of quality shoemakers.
 By using local skill and craftsmanship, they have elevated the standard of motorcycle boots and made a name as one of the most dynamic boot brands in the world.

-Forma's mission is to maintain its strong growth into the future while ensuring quality production with a heavy commitment to developing new safety innovation.
+Forma's mission is to maintain its solid growth into the future, while ensuring quality production with a strong commitment to developing new safety innovation.

 You can care for your boots by cleaning them with a soft brush and mild soapy water.
 But please refrain from using a pressure washer up close as this will damage the boot stitching and materials, and force water and moisture into areas where it is not wanted.

 Heavy waterproofing products or waxes can block the stitching lines which allow the boots to breath and dry naturally.
 Any lightweight leather conditioning or waterproofing products are ok to apply from time to time.
 Oil based leather products (like Mink oil) are not recommended as they soften the leather too much and can cause bonded soles to separate from the leather.

 Sharp toe nails will cut through the waterproof liner, especially when shifting gears.
 It’s best to replace any threadbare socks and keep your toe nails short and filed before riding.